António de Macedo

-António de Macedo (5 July 1931 − 5 October 2017) was Portuguese filmmaker, writer, university professor and lecturer.
+António de Macedo (5 July 1931 − 5 October 2017) was a Portuguese filmmaker, writer, university professor and lecturer.

 He gave up filmmaking in the 1990s as he felt systematically excluded from the state support programs of the Portuguese Ministry of Culture, the only financial source for film production in Portugal in that time.
 As a consequence, he dedicated himself entirely to writing, investigation and teaching.
 He published several books, essays, philosophy and fiction.

 Biography

 Filmmaker

 Macedo was born in Lisbon, where he graduated in architecture at the ESBAL (Escola Superior de Belas-Artes), the Faculty of Fine Arts, in 1958.
 From then until 1964, he worked as an architect in the Town Hall of Lisbon.

 He abandoned his architect career in 1964 to devote himself to filmmaking as director and scriptwriter.
 He also dedicated to literature and research in the fields of religion and spirituality.
 He specialized in the history and Sociology of Esoteric Christianity.
 In 2010 he earned a doctor's degree summa cum laude in Sociology of Culture (in the field of Sociology of Religion), at the Nova University of Lisbon.

 As a filmmaker, he was one of the pioneers of the Portuguese Cinema Novo and one of the founder members of the first film cooperative societies in Portugal, the "Centro Português de Cinema" (1970).

 He started his career as a film director with his avant-garde short film Verão Coincidente [Coincident Summer] and Nicotiana (1963).
 These films were noticed by the producers Francisco de Castro and António da Cunha Telles, who invited Macedo to direct his first feature film, Domingo à Tarde [Sunday Afternoon], 1965, which was selected for the Venice Film Festival of that year.
 During the prime minister António de Oliveira Salazar and later of Marcello Caetano dictatorship, Macedo's movies were almost always at odds with the Portuguese censorship, specially Domingo à Tarde [Sunday Afternoon] and A Promessa [The Vow], which were seriously affected by censors.
 Nojo aos Cães [Even Curs Feel Disgust] was totally forbidden.
 Nevertheless, A Promessa had a good reception at the Cannes Film Festival and it won the first prize at the Cartagena Film Festival.
 Nojo aos Cães was selected for the Bergamo Film Festival, had good reviews and a final nomination for the first prize as well.
 At the Benalmádena Film Festival it won the prestigious "FICC Award" (annual film prize of the "Fédération Internationale des Ciné-Clubs").